dwinter/247.782/README.md

 statements under each cited should clearly describe the findings and / or points made in the paper, describe the tools used to achieve these findings.

+## Presentation

+**Due**: TBC
+**Weight** 25%
+**Task Description**
+Give a short presentation on the "challenges and opportunities" for transposable element research in fungi in 2020.
+The talk should describe how new sequencing technologies and computational methods contribute to TE biology, but also address shortcomings of current approaches.

+** Assessment criteria **

+The talk will be assessed on both the content of the talk and the style of your presentation.
+The total grade will consist of 5 points for each of **Introduction**, **Overall-content**, **Structure and slide design**, **Presentation style** and **Handling questions**.
+To achieve a very high grade, you should present a talk that draws on recently published papers to describe current state of TE research.
+The presentation should use simple slides, each with a clear message and it should be presented in an engaging style.
+Because I'll be marking this, [you can see what I think makes a good talk here](https://sciblogs.co.nz/the-atavism/2011/04/06/what-makes-a-great-scientific-talk/)!